bean-mhm/img-aligner/README.md

 [flim](https://github.com/bean-mhm/flim) transform on the image when displaying, or tick _Preview Grid_ to see a preview of the grid used for warping.

+Note that, every time you change the grid warper settings, the grid warper gets destroyed along with its images (the warped / difference / cost images) so you need to click on _Recreate Grid Warper_ again.

 # Command Line Interface

 To batch-process multiple images, you can call img-aligner from a terminal